rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/canprobe.md

   **FUZZ**

-  If true the data segment will iterate through all possiblities (0-255).
+  If true the data segment will iterate through all possibilities (0-255).

   **PROBEVALUE**